User Types in Wrike

 Your access role is your permission to access certain items in Wrike.
 For example, the account owner can have a Read Only access role for some folders, while a regular user can have a Full access role to the same folder. |

-Account owners and admins with permission to manage user types enabled can create custom user types.
+The Account Owner and Admins with permission to manage User types enabled can create custom User types.

 Important

-It is possible to create up to 50 user types in one account.
+It is possible to create up to 50 custom User types in one account.

 -

-Click on your profile picture in the upper right-hand corner of your workspace.
+Click on your profile picture in the sidebar of your workspace.

 -